ranamahmoud-svg/mbed-tls-embedded-project/README.md

 -Microchip Studio  or any other preferred IDE for AVR development.
 Project Structure
 The project consists of the following directories:

 -MCAL: Microcontroller Abstraction Layer containing low-level drivers.

 -HAL: Hardware Abstraction Layer containing drivers for peripherals.
 -APP: Application layer containing the main logic of the project( we didn’t need it as we tested sha256 with the main).

 -CFG: Configuration files for setting up the peripherals and libraries.

--Include: Header files for the project.(integrated from the mbedtls library
+-Include: Header files for the project.(integrated from the mbedtls library.

 -SRC: Source files, including the necessary files from the mbedtls  library.

 Some needed files like :

 -Utils: that contains macros like function like read_bit, set_bit.. and so on to treat with the registers of the Microcontroller.

 -Common.h : is needed for the header files of the library.

 -MemMap: contains the addresses of the registers (specific for the used target).

--StdTypes : conatains the main used data types .
+-StdTypes : conatains the main used data types.

 Setup Instructions
 1. Clone the Repository
 Clone the project repository to your local machine using Git: